Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Conclusions

 \section{Conclusions}

-This study presents NRHDG, a game-theoretic control method for competitive drone racing, addressing both path-following control and adversarial interactions.
-Building on a unified path-following formulation via projection-point dynamics, our approach eliminates the need for iterative distance minimization and its subsequent approximation.
-The proposed potential function further allows drones to adaptively balance overtaking and obstructing behaviors, while a new performance metric systematically evaluates overtaking and obstructing capabilities.
+This study presents NRHDG, a game-theoretic control framework for competitive drone racing that addresses both path-following control and adversarial interactions.
+Building on a unified path-following formulation based on projection-point dynamics, the proposed approach eliminates the need for iterative distance minimization or projection approximation during online control.
+The proposed potential function further enables drones to switch between overtaking and obstructing strategies, while new performance metrics systematically evaluate overtaking and obstructing capabilities.
 Overall, the simulation results provide evidence that the proposed NRHDG framework can effectively capture competitive interactions in drone racing scenarios and generally achieves better performance than the baseline NMPC.
 The results also highlight the importance of explicitly modeling adversarial behavior when designing control strategies for competitive multi-agent systems.
 Specifically, for randomly generated initial conditions and different levels of speed advantage for the rear-start drone, the 95\% confidence intervals for the mean performance differences excluded zero, indicating statistically significant advantages of NRHDG over NMPC.
-Beyond drone racing, the developed principles and techniques have potential applications in other domains requiring dynamic multi-agent interactions.
-Potential use cases include autonomous vehicle coordination, robotic swarm navigation, and air traffic management.
-These applications highlight the broader significance of NRHDG in advancing control methodologies for competitive and dynamic systems.
+Beyond drone racing, the developed principles and techniques have potential applications in other domains involving dynamic multi-agent interactions, such as autonomous vehicle coordination, robotic swarm navigation, and air traffic management.
+These applications highlight the broader significance of NRHDG for advancing control methodologies in competitive and dynamic systems.

-Future research directions beyond the scope of the present study include adapting NRHDG to more complex racing environments with even more complex paths or gates.
-Another possible extension is a race with three or more drones, for which a multi-player non-zero-sum game framework is necessary.
+Future research directions beyond the scope of the present study include adapting NRHDG to more complex racing environments with gates.
+Another possible extension is to consider races involving three or more drones, for which a multiplayer non-zero-sum game framework is necessary.
 Addressing uncertainties in drone dynamics and opponent strategies will also be critical for real-world implementation.
-This includes developing robust methods to handle unknown disturbances, such as wind or sensor noise, and designing predictive models that account for stochastic behavior in opponents.
+This includes developing robust methods to handle unknown disturbances such as wind and measurement noise from sensors, and designing predictive models that account for stochastic behavior in opponents.

 \bmsection*{Acknowledgments} The authors thank Hiroshi Okajima for valuable comments on the draft of this paper.

-\bmsection*{Conflict of interest} The authors declare no potential conflict of interests.
+\bmsection*{Conflict of interest} The authors declare no conflict of interest.

 \bmsection*{Data Availability Statement} AutoGenU for Jupyter is available at \url{https://github.com/ohtsukalab/autogenu-jupyter}.
 Other data that support the findings of this study are also available from the corresponding author, Toshiyuki Ohtsuka, upon reasonable request.